2026 Nissan Kicks Review: Specs, Price, MPG, and Reliability

 So what's e-POWER, exactly?
 It's a series hybrid setup, simpler to explain than it sounds.
 The petrol engine never actually drives the wheels.
 It works purely as a generator, producing electricity.
 Electric motors handle all the actual propulsion.
 You're always driving on electric power, but you never plug it in, since the gas engine keeps the battery topped up as you go.

-The first-generation e-POWER system, the one found in most used Japanese export stock right now, uses a 1.2-liter three-cylinder engine purely as a generator, producing around 134 horsepower and 207 lb-ft of torque.
+The first-generation e-POWER system, the one found in most used Japanese export stock right now, pairs a 1.2-liter three-cylinder engine that works purely as a generator with an electric drive motor that actually powers the wheels.
+The gas engine makes around 81 hp on its own, just enough to keep the battery charged, while the electric motor delivers the real output: 134 horsepower and about 206 lb-ft of torque.
 That torque number matters quite a bit.
 It gives the car an EV-like response off the line, something the North American gas model simply can't match.

 A second-generation e-POWER system launched in Japan in June 2026.
 It steps up to a third-generation e-POWER design built around a 1.4-liter generator engine packed into a 5-in-1 unit, and paired for the first time with Nissan's e-4ORCE electric all-wheel-drive system.
 Pricing in Japan starts at around 3.0 million yen, roughly $18,900 USD, which is genuinely affordable for what it offers.